trautonen/coveralls-maven-plugin/README.md

 > there are lot of inner classes defined this creates some noise to the Coveralls reports.
 JaCoCo
 > tracks inner classes within same source file so each source file is only reported once to
 > Coveralls.

+### Changelog

+#### 2.0.0

+- #13: Dry run property for test builds
+- #12: Use ServiceSetup as secondary configuration source and Maven/VM properties as primary
+- #11: Support multiple source directories
+- #9: Support for other CI tools and platforms
+- #8: Aggregated reports for multi-module projects

+#### 1.2.0

+- #10: Validation of the Coveralls job
+- #4: Report build timestamp to Coveralls
+- #3: Log code lines from generated report to Maven console

+#### 1.1.0

+- #1: Easier configuration for Travis CI

+#### 1.0.0

+- Initial release

+### Migration guide

+Changes marked with bold affect the plugin usage.
+Other changes are only related to development and codebase.

+#### 1.x to 2.x

+- **`sourceDirectory` parameter removed and replaced with a list parameter `sourceDirectories`**
+- **service environment parameters do not override configuration parameters**
+- `org.eluder.coveralls.maven.plugin.service.ServiceSetup` interface completely changed to reflect the service specific configuration properly
+- `org.eluder.coveralls.maven.plugin.service.Travis` changed to reflect the new service setup interface
+- `org.eluder.coveralls.maven.plugin.domain.JobValidator` and all validation related code is now located in `org.eluder.coveralls.maven.plugin.validation` package
+- `org.eluder.coveralls.maven.plugin.domain.GitRepository` does not take custom branch parameter as constructor argument anymore, the same behavior is handled with the new service environment setup
+- `org.eluder.coveralls.maven.plugin.domain.Job` has only default constructor and initialization is done with _with*_ methods, _validate()_ method returns list of validation errors instead of throwing exception
+- `org.eluder.coveralls.maven.plugin.domain.SourceLoader` constructor takes a list of source directories instead of a single source directory

 ### Continuous integration